 Giving through a donor advised fund (DAF) has become the fastest growing source of charitable gifts over the last two decades.
 You receive an immediate charitable tax deduction for each contribution you make to your DAF, provided you itemize your deductions.
 You can then contribute to JDRF and other charities at any time you choose, from one single account, simplifying your giving.

-2020 is quickly coming to a close and it’s been a year of difficult challenges for many.
+2021 is quickly coming to a close.
 Please consider your long-term charitable goals.
 Including JDRF in your estate plan is an important way to ensure research continues until we realize our vision of a world without T1D.

 We appreciate your consideration and thank you for your support.